Goop² Documentation

 local body, err = goop.http.post("https://api.example.com/submit", {key = "val"})

 Only http:// and https:// URLs are allowed.
-Requests to private/loopback addresses are blocked.
+Requests to private/loopback addresses are blocked (SSRF protection with DNS pinning).
+Limited to 3 requests per invocation, 1 MB max response size.

 goop.json